-Graduate: Master of Business Administration (MBA), Theresa S. Falcon Executive MBA (EMBA), Master of Science in Accounting (MSA), Master of Science in Quantitative Finance (MSQF)
+Graduate: Master of Business Administration (MBA), Theresa S. Falcon Executive MBA (EMBA), Master of Science in Accounting (MSA)

 Vision Statement - To be a nationally ranked business school recognized for our academic and professional programs, research, partnerships and the impact of our students and faculty on the growth and development of new and existing businesses worldwide.